RubenDillon/tanzu/tap7/readme.md

 ## Obtain where is running ENVOY
 ```
-This is needed to register this address in the DNS namespaces (harbor.solateam.be, tap-gui.solateam.be....)
+This is needed to register this address in the DNS namespaces (harbor.latamteam.name, tap-gui.latamteam.name....)

       	kubectl get svc -A | grep envoy